wxphp/wxphp/README.md

 ## Creating a DEB Package

-First ensure you are able to build with the linux building instructions.
-Then in order to create a debian package you would need to first compile wxWidgets with configure as:
+Before creating a deb package you need the following dependencies to be satisfied:

-	./configure --prefix=/opt/wxwidgets-php --enable-monolithic
-	make
-	make install
+  * php5-dev
+  * git
+  * libwebkitgtk-dev
+  * libgconf2-dev
+  * libgstreamer0.10-dev

-After that, copy /opt/wxwidgets-php into the debian directory on the wxphp source tree, and at the wxphp source tree root execute:
+On the root wxphp source tree execute:

 	dpkg-buildpackage

 That should take care of building and creating a deb package.
-We aren't using upstream wxWidgets packages since they are sometimes compiled with less features and there aren't 2.9.4 packages of wxWidgets available on ubuntu or debian repositories.
+We aren't using upstream wxWidgets packages since they are sometimes compiled with less features and there aren't 3.0.0 packages of wxWidgets available on ubuntu or debian repositories.